iadityatharu/creative-website-package/README.md

 ### Environment Variables

-Create a `.env` file in the project root.
+Copy `.env.example` to `.env` (the repo ignores `.env` so your secrets stay local) and fill in the values.
+Run `pnpm env:init` the first time you set up the project or whenever you need a fresh template.
 The application expects the following keys:

+`.env` is intentionally gitignored; only commit `.env.example`.

 ```env
 # Server